Demi-urge/menace_sandbox/docs/foresight_tracker.md

 ## Logging temporal simulations

 Temporal simulations use :func:`simulate_temporal_trajectory` to march a workflow through escalating entropy stages.
-The helper forwards ROI, resilience and degradation metrics for each stage to ``ForesightTracker.record_cycle_metrics`` with ``compute_stability=True`` so the window stability is stored alongside the
+The helper loads the workflow steps via ``WorkflowDB`` and forwards ROI, resilience and degradation metrics for each stage to ``ForesightTracker.record_cycle_metrics`` with ``compute_stability=True`` so the window stability is stored alongside the
 measurements:

 ```python